bDunph/ImmersAV/README.md

 }
 ```

 The pointer `m_pStTools` is used to access functions from the `StudioTools()` class.
 The function `PCsoundSetup()` initialises the Csound instance and creates a new thread for it to run on.
 This function returns a pointer to Csound, `csSession`.

+### Virtual Sound Source Placement

 The function `BSoundSourcesSetup()` passes the `csSession` pointer and the number of required sound sources to be placed in the virtual scene.
 These sound sources can then be placed and moved around in the `Studio::Update()` function.

 ```
 // example sound source at origin